I'm about to tell you things that only one person out of tens of thousands knows about.

 First we have to correctly term the area of study.
 Try this: "The nature of the world as a life form as it relates to the rights of local systems of population including individual countries, religious groups, families, and individuals".

 Free exchange of information on the internet enables us to bust apart myths not only within religion but also regarding the war on terror; both intertwined in this area of study.
-The war mischaracterized as involving Muslims is instead a series of efforts directed against the sovereignties of all local populations, setting up world government.
+The war mischaracterized as involving Muslims (and later also including homegrown citizens) is instead a series of efforts directed against the sovereignties of all local populations, setting up world government.
 Scientifically, not unlike a developing human embryo forming its brain.

 Does uncovering this science at the expense of grace create an atmosphere of pessimism?
 Well, one benefit of calling the largest perspective God is that it allows us to be optimistic about science's eventual outcome.